Updating GUT-Scale Pole Higgs Inflation After ACT DR6: Conclusions

 \section{Conclusions}

-Prompted by the \actc\ data we updated pole HI (i.e. Higgs inflation) \cite{sor} -- or T-Model HI \cite{tmhi} -- by extending our proposal in \cref{actpole}.
+Prompted by the \actc\ data we updated pole \cite{sor} -- or T-Model \cite{tmhi} -- HI (i.e. Higgs inflation) by extending our proposal in \cref{actpole}.
 Namely, we adopted the super- and \Kaa potentials $W$ and $K$ in \eqs{whi}{tkis} which lead to the inflationary potential in \Eref{Vhio} and the kinetic mixing in \Eref{Je}.
+Moreover we required that the Higgs-inflaton assumes ultimately its v.e.v predicted by the gauge unification within MSSM.
+This requirement influenced via \Eref{Nmin} the parameter space of \fhi\ and via \eqs{msn}{mrhi} the post-inflationary scenario.
 Confining $(p,N)$ in the ranges shown in \Fref{fig2} we achieved a nice covering of the present data -- see \Fref{fig1}.
 Fixing $\ns$ to its central value in \Eref{data} we obtained the clear predictions of \Eref{res1} regarding our free parameters.
 As a consequence, our present framework drastically reduces the allowed $(p,N)$ domain found for a gauge-singlet inflaton in \cref{actpole}.
 It is gratifying that the resulting $r$ values for $(p,N)$'s of order unity could be observationally accessible in the foreseeable future.
-We also specified a post-inflationary completion, based on the extra $W$ and $K$ terms in \eqs{dW}{dK}, which offers a nice solution to the $\mu$ problem of MSSM and allows for baryogenesis via nTL with $\mrha$ in the range $(10-76)\EeV$ provided that $\mmgr\leq5.5$.
+We also specified a post-inflationary completion, based on the extra $W$ and $K$ terms in \eqs{dW}{dK}, which offers a nice solution to the $\mu$ problem of MSSM and allows for baryogenesis via nTL with $\mrha$ in the range $(10-76)~\EeV$ provided that $\mmgr\leq5.5$.

 Since our main aim here was the introduction of \fhi, we opted to utilize its embedding in a GUT based on $\Gbl$.
 Obviously our scheme can be realized, employing the same $W$ and $K$'s, within other SUSY GUTs too based on more structured gauge groups provided that $\Phi$ and $\bar \Phi$ consist a conjugate pair of Higgs superfields -- cf. \cref{hi5,hi4}.
 Special treatment is required if the Higgs superfields belong to the adjoint representation of a GUT -- cf. \cref{lrcs}.
 Moreover, given that the term $\ld M^2S/4$ of $W$ in \Eref{whi} plays no role during \fhi, our scenario can be implemented by replacing it with $\ld'S^3$ and identifying $\Phi$ and $\bar \Phi$ with the electroweak Higgs doublets $H_u$ and $H_d$ of the next-to-MSSM \cite{linde1}.
 In the last case a tighter connection of the high- to the low-energy phenomenology is expected.\\